hindu-comm/weblogs/manasataramgini/2006/12/2006-12-04_oldest-archaeological-signs-of-ritual.md

 from Lesotho.
 In a Lesotho cave the Bushmen made cave paintings of ornithopod dinosaur tracks from the Jurassic as also their trackmakers.
-These reconstructions are apparently reasonably accurate drawings of bipedal dinosaur\!
+These reconstructions are apparently reasonably accurate drawings of bipedal dinosaur!
 This is something the 18th and 19th century European biologists failed to establish in their first attempt.
 This shows the acute sense of relationship between tracks and the animals that the Bushmen have developed over time.
 Interestingly, one of these